puppetlabs/puppetlabs-firewall/README.markdown

 ###Upgrading

-Use these steps if you already have a version of the Firewall module installed.
+Use these steps if you already have a version of the firewall module installed.

 ####From version 0.2.0 and more recent